Rosella Ayane: Tottenham Hotspur

 In July 2019, Ayane moved across the FA WSL to newly promoted Tottenham Hotspur.
 Her first appearance for Tottenham was against Everton as a substitute on 13 September 2020 and her first goal came in a game against Aston Villa on 13 December 2020.

+In the 2023–24 FA Cup, after being down 2-0 to Sheffield United, Ayane came on as a substitute in the 66th minute.
+Spurs drew level, and then Ayane scored the winning goal in the 96th minute.

+On 27 June 2025, Tottenham confirmed the departure of Ayane at the end of her contract.
+One of the teams longest serving players, the Morocco international completed 109 games, scoring 12 goals in total across all competitions.

+Chicago Red Stars (loan)

+On 31 August 2024, the Chicago Red Stars announced that they had signed Ayane to a loan through the end of the 2024 National Women's Soccer League season.
+She made her debut for the team on 20 October, in a 2–0 loss to the Washington Spirit.
+Ayane did not make any further appearances for the Red Stars before her loan spell expired.

+Leicester City

+On 4 September 2025, Ayane signed a one-year contract with fellow Women's Super League club Leicester City.

 International career

 Ayane has played for England at Under-17 and Under-19 level.
-Between 2011 and 2012 she won seven caps and scored one goal (vs. Finland, in a 2012 UEFA Women's Under-17 Championship qualifier).
+Between 2011 and 2012 she won seven caps and scored one goal (vs. Finland, in a 2012 UEFA U17 Championship qualifier).
 In 2014, Ayane made her debut for the England U19s and scored the second goal in a 2–0 win.
-A year later she scored her second goal for England U19s in a 2–2 draw against Norway in a 2015 UEFA Women's Under-19 Championship qualifier, a match that was replayed in extraordinary circumstances after a refereeing error.
+A year later she scored her second goal for England U19s in a 2–2 draw against Norway in a 2015 UEFA U19 Championship qualifier, a match that was replayed in extraordinary circumstances after a refereeing error.
 In total, Ayane made 17 appearances and scored 3 goals for the U17s and U19s respectively.

 Due to her Moroccan father, she was eligible to represent Morocco and made her debut in June 2021, scoring within a minute of entering the field in a 3–0 victory over Mali.
 Previously, she almost chose Scotland, partly due to her mother's wish for her to become a member of the Scottish squad.

-Ayane took part in the 2022 Women's African Cup of Nation held in Morocco.
+Ayane took part in the 2022 Women's Africa Cup of Nations held in Morocco.
 She started in all six matches and scored two goals, including one in the final.
 Morocco finished second as they were defeated 2–1 in the final against South Africa.